Senior Veterans Benefits Guide: Simple Steps to Access Your Full VA Support

 Housebound allowance

-The Housebound allowance increases monthly pension amounts for veterans substantially confined to their homes because of permanent disabilities.
-Veterans cannot receive both Housebound and Aid and Attendance benefits at the same time.
-To qualify, you must either have a single permanent disability rated 100% disabling or have a 100% disability plus another disability rated at 60% or higher.
+The Housebound allowance increases monthly pension payments for veterans permanently confined to their homes.
+You cannot receive both Housebound and Aid and Attendance benefits at the same time.
+To qualify, you need either a single disability rated 100% disabling or a 100% disability plus another rated at 60% or higher.

 VA pension for low-income veterans

-This tax-free monetary benefit assists wartime veterans who meet specific requirements.
-You must have served at least 90 days of active duty with one day during a wartime period.
-Veterans must be either age 65+, totally disabled, patients in nursing homes, or receiving Social Security Disability Insurance.
-Both your income and net worth must fall below yearly limits set by law.
+This tax-free benefit helps wartime veterans who meet specific requirements.
+You must have served at least 90 days of active duty with one day during wartime.
+You must be either age 65 or older, totally disabled, in a nursing home, or receiving Social Security Disability Insurance.
+Your income and net worth must fall below yearly limits set by law.

 Special Home Adaptation and Housing Grants